top of page

 Upper body kettlebell circuit

-10-minute progressive warm-up: 2000-metres row at a gentle pace.
+Before starting the circuit, complete a 10 min progressive warm-up.
+To raise core temperature, begin your warm-up with a 2000-metres row at a gentle pace.
 Incrementally increase intensity over the final 1000-metres.

 Muscles worked: the bent-over row primarily works the latissimus dorsi, rhomboids, trapezius and biceps.
 But also, the erector spina, the muscles that support the lumbar and thoracic region of the spine, are isometrically engaged along with a whole host of other synergist muscles.